This post contains some partner links to products I love, which help support Brighter Sides! See footer for more info.

 4. Gently brush your scalp before washing your hair.
 Use a brush that has bristles which are close together and not too stiff.
 A boar bristle brush or vegan sisal hair brush are your best bet.
 Brushes with nylon bristles like this work too, but they tend to be more stiff and can scratch or irritate your scalp if you aren’t gentle.
 Start brushing at your hairline and work around your head, making sure to brush all areas of your scalp.
 This will help loosen dead skin cells which are ready to shed off so that you can wash them out.

 Dandruff is usually characterized by larger, greasy or waxy flakes or clusters of skin cells and are usually yellowish or grey.
 They may come off in your hair brush or stick to your hair or scalp, and are accompanied by itching.
 Dandruff, unlike dry scalp, is usually associated with a fungal or bacterial infection of the scalp.
 If you have dandruff, you should clean your brushes, combs, hats, towels etc. between each use. [edited: and as one commenter’s dermatologist recommended, changing your pillowcase daily may help as well!]
 The type and cause of Dandruff can only be diagnosed by a medical professional.
 Here are a few things you can try to help combat Dandruff, but be sure to check with your doctor/dermatologist, especially if it is accompanied by severe itching, bleeding, or oozing.

 1. Shampoos and conditioners which contain Tea Tree oil can be effective against dandruff caused by infection because tea tree has natural anti-bacterial and anti-fungal properties.
-I recommend Paul Mitchell’s line of Tea Tree products, which are available here. [edited: As one commenter suggested, dilute any essential oils with water instead of applying directly to your scalp.
+I recommend Paul Mitchell’s line of Tea Tree products, including Tea Tree essential oil. [edited: As one commenter suggested, dilute any essential oils with water instead of applying directly to your scalp.
 Or you can add a couple of drops to your shampoo before use]

 2. Cut down on styling products, especially if they are greasy or waxy.
 Too much product and improper shampooing creates build-up on your hair and scalp, which can cause dandruff, or make it worse.